SigMik/Final_Project_KAMSIG/README.md

 analysis, the following steps were taken:
-   ⁘ Reading the csv files created earlier with efficiency results of basketball teams ⁘ Calculating the efficiency average result per game in LKL and MLKL ⁘ Creating new DataFrame where the values are sorted by efficiency score in the ascending order ⁘ Creating the barplots using seaborn and matplotlib packages
+   ⁘ Reading the csv files created earlier with efficiency results of basketball teams ⁘ Calculating the efficiency average result per game in LKL and MLKL ⁘ Creating new DataFrame where the values are sorted by efficiency score in the descending order ⁘ Creating graphs using seaborn and matplotlib packages

-After the performed analysis, we have obtained the graph with below results:
+After the performed analysis, we have obtained the graphs with below results:
 ![LKL teams efficiency per game.png](images%2FLKL%20teams%20efficiency%20per%20game.png)

 ![MLKL teams EFF 2022-2023.png](images%2FMLKL%20teams%20EFF%202022-2023.png)